Skip to main content

 OAuth2 (Authorization Code)

-To authenticate with the source system, the client ID and client secret are passed to the authorization endpoint to request authorization to access the service resources in the browser (when saving the connection).
+To authenticate with the source system, the Client ID and Client Secret are passed to the authorization endpoint to request authorization to access the service resources in the browser (when saving the connection).
 If the user is authorized, an authorization grant is passed.
-Using this authorization grant an access token needs to be requested from the Get Token endpoint.
-The returned token is then used for all upcoming requests.

-The grant type authorization_code is being used.
+The grant type authorization_code is used.
 The client credentials can be sent as a Basic Auth header (default) or via the request body.

 User inputs required in the data connection: